wanghaisheng/hands-on-chinese-learning/README.md

 # hands-on-chinese-learning
+now  it is the time to learn some Chinese

 for green hands without any knowledge about chinese，but curious about China and wish have advantage do business with chinese  in the future